 Section 2.
-GRIEVANCE DEFINITION
+Grievance Definition.

-A "grievance" is the subject of a written request or complaint, which has not been settled as a result of the discussion required by Section 1, initiated by an employee, arising out of a dispute by an employee the solution of which is wholly or partially within the province of the County to rectify and will involve the interpretation or application of existing Ordinances, rules, regulations, or policies concerning wages, hours, and other terms and conditions of employment.
+Except as outlined below, a "grievance" is the subject of a written request or complaint, which has not been settled as a result of the discussion required by Section 1, initiated by an employee, or group of employees, arising out of a dispute by an employee, or group of employees, the solution of which is wholly or partially within the province of the County to rectify and will involve the interpretation or application of existing Ordinances, rules, regulations, or policies concerning wages, hours, and other terms and conditions of employment.
 Grievances shall be submitted in writing on appropriate forms supplied by the Human Resources Department.
+Where a grievance affects more than one employee, RSA may file a grievance by identifying the affected employees, either by name or some other method that makes their identity clear, and signing the grievance form on their behalf.
 A grievance does NOT include: